Phil Lord and Christopher Miller: 2010s

-Also, they produced an R-rated animated Netflix original film called America: The Motion Picture alongside Will Allegra, Matt Thompson, Adam Reed, Channing Tatum, Reid Carolin and Peter Kiernan from a screenplay by David Callaham and directed by Thompson.

 In January 2017, Lord and Miller began directing the then-untitled film Solo: A Star Wars Story, a standalone Star Wars movie based on the Han Solo character.
-On June 20, 2017 it was reported that they had been fired from the project by Lucasfilm, after over four-and-a-half months of filming, about three-quarters through principal photography.
+On June 20, 2017, it was reported that they had been fired from the project by Lucasfilm, after over four-and-a-half months of filming, about three-quarters through principal photography.
 Lucasfilm announced that "creative differences" were the reason, with Entertainment Weekly reporting that Lord and Miller were going off-script and trying to make the film into more of a comedy.
 They were unwilling to compromise with Lucasfilm and writer Lawrence Kasdan on the direction of the film, preferring their vision.
 Two days later, Ron Howard was announced as the replacement, to complete the film and reshoots.
 Lord and Miller received executive-producer credits on Solo: A Star Wars Story.

 In November 2017, Lord and Miller commented on their departure from Solo: A Star Wars Story.
 Lord stated "The experience of shooting the movie was wonderful.
 We had the most incredible cast and crew and collaborators. [...]
 We're really proud of the work we did on the movie and we wish everybody the best."
 Miller added "As Phil said, we had such a great relationship with cast and crew, we were really rooting for them.
 After we took a much-needed vacation, we got back into it and now we're writing and producing a sequel to The Lego Movie and producing a Miles Morales animated Spider-Man."

+In August 2019, Lord and Miller signed a first-look deal with Universal Pictures.